bloominstituteoftechnology/Sprint-Challenge--OS-Scheduling/README.md

 Add your answers inline, below, with your pull request.

 1. Name at least three things that a general-purpose operating system is responsible for handling.
+        1. Memory Allocation
+        2. scheduling
+        3. handling other programs

 2. Describe the job of the Scheduler in the OS in general.
+        1. The scheduler schedules processes to be performed in a way that makes the computer appear to be seamless.
+There are multiple algorithms that the scheduler may follow.

 3. Describe the benefits of the MLFQ over a plain Round-Robin scheduler.
+        1. A Round-Robin scheduler seeks to be the most fair by repeatedly giivng each process the same amount of cpu time.
+The MLFQ is differnt.
+It seeks to reduce both turnaround time and response time.
+It does this by having multiple queues.
+All processes start at the highest priority and are given a short amount of time.
+If it becomes a blocking process, it is moved to the blocking queue where that one is given a higher priority and finished first.
+When a process isn't finished it is moved to a lower priority where it is given more time.
+This algorithm allows everyone to be seen immediately, but if it's not important it is given a lower priority so that higher priority tasks such is i/o are been tended to first so it seems smoother.

 ## Programming Exercise: The Lambda School Shell (`lssh`)